taoeffect/empress/README.md

 1. A VPS (or bare-metal server if you wanna ball hard).
 My VPS is hosted at [RamNode](https://clientarea.ramnode.com/aff.php?aff=909).
-    You’ll probably want at least 512 MB of RAM between Apache, Solr, and PostgreSQL.
-Mine has 1024.
+    You’ll probably want at least 512 MB of RAM between nginx, Mailpile, Solr, and MariaDB (drop-in replacement for MySQL).
 2. [64-bit Debian 7](http://www.debian.org/) or an equivalent Linux
     distribution.
 (You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible’s different